numpy/numpy/doc/source/reference/arrays.datetime.rst

 and holidays is important, NumPy includes a set of functions for working with business days.

-The function :meth:`busday_offset` allows you to apply offsets specified in business days to datetimes with a unit of 'day'.
+The function :func:`busday_offset` allows you to apply offsets specified in business days to datetimes with a unit of 'day'.
 By default, a business date is defined to be any date which falls on Monday through Friday, but this can be customized with a weekmask and a list of holidays.